October 23, 2005

 my line choice was considerably quicker than Brewster’s and I didn't

 The rest of the lap was uneventful, other than an alternate route down

 the final scary downhill, which was a more direct path but steeper (I

 survived).
-Matt took his final turn and we finished our race in 4th place.
+Matt took his final turn and we finished our race in 4th

-motorcycle hibernation.
+began my motorcycle hibernation.
 It’s cold up here.